Good time tracking and productivity app, but several timesheet issues

 Time tracking

 Toggl Track’s timer is its main feature.
-Users can clock in and out with a single click or manually enter their start and end times in the app.
+I could clock in and out with a single click or manually enter my start and end times in the web, desktop, or mobile apps.
+I clocked in from the desktop app and found that the running timer successfully synced in real time with my web and mobile apps as well, which was great.

-Regardless of how they track their time, users can add a specific project, task, name, description, and tag to their time entries, so you’ll know exactly what they’ve worked on.
-In fact, you can set a rule that requires them to add this information when submitting an entry.
+Regardless of how I tracked time, I could add a specific project, task, name, description, and tag to my time entries.
+This is helpful for managers to know exactly what someone worked on.
+In fact, I was impressed that Toggl Track lets you set a rule that requires users to add this information when submitting an entry.

-What’s more, team members can even mark the entry as billable or non-billable, making it simple for you to calculate clients’ billable amounts and create accurate invoices.
+What’s more, I could manually mark the entry as billable or non-billable, or set an entire project to billable by default, making it simple to calculate clients’ billable amounts and create accurate invoices.

-But what I love most about Toggl Track is that it supports offline time tracking.
-This means the app logs hours without an internet connection and syncs the data when team members reconnect to the internet.
-Most other apps don’t offer this, so it really makes Toggl Track shine among competitors.
+But what I loved most about Toggl Track was that it supported offline time tracking.
+I tested this.
+The app logged my hours without an active internet connection and synced the data when I reconnected to the internet.
+Many other apps don’t offer this, so it really makes Toggl Track shine among competitors.

 Timesheets

-In my opinion, this was one of Toggl Track’s least impressive features.
+In my opinion, this was one of Toggl Track’s least impressive features and was very difficult to use.
 It took me a while to find it, as it was listed under Approvals rather than as a separate feature.

 Toggl Track is more than just a time-tracking tool.
 You can also use it to monitor productivity, income, and profits across projects and clients, which you can add in the app.

-When creating a project, Toggl Track lets you assign it to a client, set a timeframe and billable rates, and add information about how the project will be billed—for example, based on hours or a fixed project fee.
-Further, I liked that you can also set projects as recurring or save them as templates for future use.
+When creating a project, Toggl Track lets you assign it to a client, set time estimates and billable rates, invite members, and add information about how the project will be billed (for example, based on hours or a fixed project fee).
+Further, I liked that I could also set projects as recurring or save them as templates for future use.

-Clicking into a project shows you the total hours, billable hours, and billable amount.
-This is all very useful information, but I was confused because it was located inside the Projects tab rather than the Reports or Insights features.
+While this was all very useful information, I was confused because it was located inside Projects rather than in Reports.
 In fact, if I hadn’t tried clicking into a project, I’d have never known where to find this information.

-In addition, Toggl Track lets you go a step further with its task management tools.
-You can create and assign tasks under each project, and team members can add these tasks to their time entries.
+Finally, Toggl Track lets you go a step further with some basic task management tools.
+I could create and assign tasks under each project, and team members could add these tasks to their time entries.
 This is a great way to track task statuses, see how long your team spends on various tasks, improve workflows, and ensure you meet deadlines.

 Verdict: 8/10